ModelW/directory/doc/source/transform-project.md

 # Transforming an Existing Project

-So you've got an existing project and you need to transform it.
+So you've got an existing project, and you need to transform it.
 Here are a few key points to check.

 ## Repo structure